mitsuhiko/lucumr/2024/3/26/rust-cdo.rst

 for you in the unmaintained way of the last four years.
 If you now fork that library (and name it `learned-rust-this-way-and-its-okay`) you are now subject to the same demands.
 Forking that library is putting cash on the pile of debt.
-Except if you don't act up on the bug reports there, you will eventually be called out like `learned-rust-this-way` was.
+Except if you don't act on the bug reports there, you will eventually be called out like `learned-rust-this-way` was.
 So while that might buy you time, it does not really solve the issue.